 Maybe the question should be “Is it important to get youth interested in our denominations?”
 I believe it is, indeed, important and the blessing and missional impact of denominations like the CRCNA should be shared with youth.
 Maybe you disagree.

 Sometimes I think that while everyone in my church thinks it’s important to care for the poor, when we start to actively participate in projects around social justice, there’s an uneasiness that gets in the way of support for our efforts.

-Every church has them.
-Every business has them.
 Silos go up when individual areas get caught up in their own goals and fail to work cross-functionally with others within the organization.
-It’s certainly not written in your job duties that it’s the responsibility of a youth leader to break down silos in a church.
-However,
+It’s the responsibility of a youth leader to break down silos in a church.

-I know, I know.
-You are busy wrapping up this youth group season and there’s still plenty you have to get done.
-And yet it’s still an appropriate time to begin planning for your summer season.
 You may not have weekly meetings during the summer, but hopefully you are finding opportunities to keep the youth group community together.
+Let's start planning now!

-As you wrap up your youth group season, it’s a good time to think about active participation in VBS.
 If your church is running VBS later this summer, consider getting your entire youth group actively involved in the program.
-My experience is that this will bring a wonderful energy to the VBS, and it will have a long-lasting impact...
+My experience is that this will bring a wonderful energy to the VBS, and it will have a long-lasting impact.

 Thanks for your input.
 I certainly agree that fund raising often works best when various options are tried and each church then identifies what works best for their group and congregation.
 I am...posted on: A "Reformed" Fund Raising Idea

 I love this idea John.
 The question you raise at the end of your post should drive our process far more than the secular school year.